-You can simulate the a delete subcommand using the --dry-run flag
+You can simulate the a delete subcommand using the --dry-run flag bigmler delete --older-than 2 --status failed would remove all failed resources created more than two days ago.

-'''

-bigmler delete --newer-than source/532db2b637203f3f1a000104 \

---source-tag my_source --dry-run

-'''

 The output for the command will be a list of resources that would be deleted if the --dry-run flag was removed.
 In this case, they will be sources that contain the tag my\source and were created after the one given as --newer-than value.
 The first 15 resources will be logged to console, and the complete list can be found in the bigmler\sessions file.